eitansuez/lab-ckad-practice/workshop/content/exercises/04-observability.md

     name: readiness-liveness-pod
     title: Is Pod configured with readiness and liveness probes?
     autostart: true
+    cascade: true
     ```

-2. Create a Pod named `httptest` with image `kennethreitz/httpbin` with a readiness probe that checks the http endpoint of the container at path `/status/200` on port `80`.
+1. Create a Pod named `httptest` with image [`mccutchen/go-httpbin`](https://github.com/mccutchen/go-httpbin) and a readiness probe that checks the http endpoint of the container at path `/status/200` on port `8080`.

+    ```examiner:execute-test
+    name: httpbin-readiness-probe
+    title: Is Pod ready?
+    cascade: true
+    ```

-3. Create a Pod named `myenv` that runs the command `sh -c "printenv && sleep 1h"`.
+1. Create a Pod named `myenv` that runs the command `sh -c "printenv && sleep 1h"`.
 Use the image `bitnami/kubectl`.
 Then: Save the logs of the pod to `myenv.log` file.
 Then: Delete the pod.

-4. A pod named tatooine has been created.
+1. A pod named tatooine has been created.
 It appears to be crashing.
 Fix it.
 The pod should be in running state.
 Recreate the pods if necessary.

-5. A pod specification file is `coruscant.yaml`.
+1. A pod specification file is `coruscant.yaml`.
 We tried to create a pod using it, but it didn't work.
 Fix the spec file and create a pod using the spec file.

-6. Find the name of the pod which is using most CPU across all namespaces.
-Enter the name of pod in the file `high-cpu.yaml`.

 ## Solution